What is ASB Securities?

-Through your ASB Securities share trading account, you can invest in more than 170 companies listed on the New Zealand stock exchange (NZX) and over 2000 equities listed on the Australian stock exchange (ASX).
-For those wanting to invest in other overseas markets, these can be accessed through ASB’s broker team.
+Through your ASB Securities share trading account, you can invest in more than 180 companies listed on the New Zealand stock exchange (NZX) and over 2200 equities listed on the Australian stock exchange (ASX).
+Other overseas markets can be accessed through ASB’s broker team.

 Through ASB Securities you can invest in:

 - Shares: When you buy shares, you invest in a particular company, like Tesla or Facebook.
 Shares can be bought or sold between people on an exchange, which is a market where people can trade shares.

 - Exchange traded funds: ETFs are a group of different assets rather than one particular company, but they trade like shares on an exchange.
 Think of it in terms of a bakery.
 Buying individual doughnuts is like buying shares.
 You pay the price for each different kind of doughnut.
 An ETF is like buying a box of doughnuts, you get all the different types, which can be grouped by a theme.

 - Fixed interest securities: Fixed interest securities are debt investments that pay a fixed or floating rate of return.
 When a company wants to raise funds, it can issue bonds.
 The bond is like an IOU.
 As an investor, you are lending money to the issuer.
 You buy or invest in a bond and in return, the issuer intends to pay you interest and repay you in full at a date in the future.

 Some key features of ASB Securities include:

 - No account fees*